 Passenger per revenue hour data on the weekdays shows that Routes 10 and 11 continue to be the most efficient regional routes.
-As shown on Chart 3, the Routes 10 and 11 experienced passengers per revenue hour (PAX/HR) at 9.4 and 9.0 but are still below the pre-COVID minimum threshold of 12.
+As shown on Chart 3 on the next page, the Routes 10 and 11 experienced passengers per revenue hour (PAX/HR) at 9.4 and 9.0 but are still below the pre-COVID minimum threshold of 12.
 The least productive route remains the Route 11X, which was geared towards Vallejo Ferry commuters.
-A new Route 11X began operating on August 11, 2025 as an expediated version of the long Route 11, which should increase performance on the route.
+As previously mentioned, a new Route 11X began operating on August 11, 2025 as an expediated version of the long Route 11 that serves the most popular stops.
 Staff will closely monitor this new rendition of the Route 11X, especially in the second quarter (October - December) of Fiscal Year 2025-2026 as that will be the first full quarter of ridership data on the new Route 11X.
+The first quarter of data for Fiscal Year 2025-2026 (July - September) will contain a mix of ridership before and after the change was implemented.